dcrommie/walbrook/education/understanding-key-person-insurance.md

 Broadly speaking, where you take out key-person insurance to mitigate risk to taxable income, the premiums may be tax-deductible.

-If you take out key-person insurance for a capital purpose, such as to repay debt or compensate for the loss of goodwill, then your insurance premiums may be tax-deductible with the proceeds of the insurance policy taxable under the capital gains tax (CGT) provision.
+If you take out key-person insurance for a capital purpose, such as to repay debt or compensate for the loss of goodwill, then your insurance premiums will likely not be tax-deductible, with the proceeds of the insurance policy taxable under the capital gains tax (CGT) provision.

 ## You and your professional advisers

-You don't need to make decisions about key person insurance on your own.

 Designing an effective key person insurance strategy requires your financial adviser, accountant and solicitor to work together.
 Each professional brings their own unique skill sets and knowledge of your personal and business situation.